DamianTadzik/Modelling-of-CPS-Project/README.md

     - [x] Choose a quality criterion and implement
     - [ ] OPTIONAL Implement different type of controller to better learn the subject
     - [x] Control signal needs constrains or even the actuator model (saturation and rate limiters defined in model params)
-    - [?]
-Think of better learning trajectory for a controller :>
+    - [ ] Think of better learning trajectory for a controller :>
     - [ ]
 4. Controller optimization
     - [x] Optimization in the single point (what should we optimize, matrices Q and R?)
-    - [ ] Optimization in not all points, just in few and then somehow extrapolate
+    - [x] Optimization in not all points, just in few and then somehow extrapolate
     - [ ] Save optimization results in a structure ;>
     - [ ] Save logs from optimization in a file?
     - [ ]